 Economy & Jobs

 Every Georgia child deserves a world-class education, and our caucus continues to work to make that belief a reality.
-Year after year, Georgia’s education system continues to improve: our high school graduation rate stands at 79.2%, an increase of 6% since 2014, we have enacted innovative reforms to rescue an estimated 89,000 students from 153 failing schools around our state, and we continue to dedicate additional funds to our public education system every year.
+Year after year, Georgia’s education system continues to improve: our high school graduation rate is at an all-time high of 82 percent, an increase of 12 percent since 2012, we have enacted innovative reforms to improve 105 failing schools across the state to get them back on the right track, and we continue to dedicate additional funds to our public education system every year.

 As Georgia’s population and economy continues to grow, the demands on our state’s transportation infrastructure will only increase.
 While Georgia has committed $10 billion over the next 10 years to surface road improvements through the passage of HB 170 in 2015, our state continues to face unique infrastructure challenges moving forward:

-- Metro Atlanta: In the metro Atlanta region, we can no longer simply rely on bigger roads to relieve traffic congestion.
-To remain competitive economically, Georgia must identify pragmatic transit solutions that provide commuters with cost-effective alternatives to the traditional automobile commute.
+• Metro Atlanta: In the metro Atlanta region, we can no longer simply rely on bigger roads to relieve traffic congestion.
+To remain economically competitive, Georgia must identify pragmatic transit solutions that provide commuters with cost-effective alternatives to the traditional automobile commute.
+That is why in 2018, our caucus championed legislation that created the Atlanta Transit Link Authority, also known as the ATL, which will work to help relieve transit issues across the region.

 Budget & Taxes

 Each legislative session, the House Republican Caucus’ #1 priority is passing a budget that demonstrates to every hard-working Georgian our commitment to being responsible stewards of their tax dollars.
-Since the Great Recession, we have worked diligently to budget conservatively and have sought to build our state’s Revenue Shortfall Reserve fund (a.k.a. our Rainy Day fund) to an all-time high of $2.5 billion by the end of 2018.
-Thanks to this fiscal responsibility, Georgia continues to receive an ‘AAA’ Bond rating from all three credit rating agencies – one of nine states that currently meet this standard.
+Since the Great Recession, we have worked diligently to budget conservatively and at the end of 2019 we built our state’s Revenue Shortfall Reserve fund (a.k.a our Rainy Day fund) to a little over $2.8 billion.
+Because of this fiscal responsibility, $100 million of the Rainy Day fund was used for emergency relief efforts against the Coronavirus.
+Georgia also continues to receive an ‘AAA’ Bond rating from all three credit rating agencies – one of nine states that currently meet this standard.

 While our counterparts in Washington continue to struggle to balance the national budget, Georgia taxpayers can rest assured that our caucus will always fight for conservative budgets that keep taxes low!